archnaut/octagon/README.md

  ### Composition

-The Units.php file, within the src directory, contains the script to query the database and return a CSV file base on the results.
+The Units.php file, within the src directory, contains the script to query the database and return a CSV file based on the results.

  ### Database